MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 MAX_DURATION used with `RESUMABLE = ON`

 The time (an integer value specified in minutes) that the resumable online index operation is executed after being resumed.
-Once the time expires, the resumable operation is paused if it is still running.
+Once the time expires, the resumable operation is paused if it's still running.

 WAIT_AT_LOW_PRIORITY used with `RESUMABLE = ON` and `ONLINE = ON`.